-Governing the land rush in Africa
+Governing the land rush in Africa – Disentangling power structures behind farmland investments

 The food and energy price crises of the mid-2000s exposed the vulnerability of import-dependent economies to fluctuations and instabilities in international commodity markets.
 This has revealed distinctive geographic disparities between those countries that possess the necessary natural resources to alleviate global scarcities and those that are not.
 This presents new opportunities for private investors, for example in securing access to cheap land well suited to the cultivation of food crops or biofuel feedstock.
 Those lacking the funds or capacity to actually invest in the land, bank on profiting from rising land values.
 Others look towards the favourable long-term prospects within global soft commodity markets, such as sugar.
 For more established agribusinesses seeking to consolidate their market position, rapidly rising land prices emboldens them to foray away from traditional production centres in Latin America and Asia to the agricultural frontiers.
 This ultimately leads many investors to Africa.
 Due to largely informal agricultural economies, the absence of well-functioning land markets, and rundown infrastructure, African farmland is comparatively cheap and seemingly abundant.

 In the context of market liberalization and downsizing of the state, Africa’s agricultural markets have long struggled to achieve the competitiveness and productivity of its other Southern counterparts.
 Government spending on the sector has been steadily declining, donors are losing interest, and Africa’s younger generations are increasingly opting to exchange their hoes for hope of pay cheques in the cities.
 Africa is the most food-insecure region in the world, despite its potential to become the world’s breadbasket.
 Large proportions of the rural population fail to consistently produce enough food to meet their own dietary needs.
+1 Most African governments are, for this reason, understandably extremely receptive to the prospect of large new capital inflows into their agricultural sector.
+This is also the case for influential multilaterals such as the UN, African Union, IMF, and the World Bank, which have long encouraged foreign direct investments (FDI) as a development strategy.

 Few people would dispute that investment is urgently needed in the sector to achieve food security objectives.
 According to the FAO’s ‘High Level Expert Forum on How to Feed the World in 2050’, for example, average annual net investment in developing country agriculture needs to increase by US$83 billion.
 This is equivalent to almost 50% of current investment levels.
+2 However, an emerging body of research is starting to raise important questions about whether farmland investments based on large-scale industrial monoculture, producing a single crop over large areas, are the best type of investments for tackling structural problems in the agricultural sector.
+As is also highlighted in The Broker’s article, Untangling the myth of global land rush, abject working conditions, involuntary displacement of the rural poor that lack secure titles to their land and destruction of important biodiversity hotspots appear to be commonplace.
+Most investors are either shunning their corporate social responsibilities or are unable to adequately respond to the social intricacies associated with Africa’s relatively complex land-property relations.

 Many important governance challenges arise due to the lack of corporate attunement to local realities and strikingly consistent negative outcomes.
 These apply not just for the way farmland investments are regulated, but also for the way Africa interacts with globalization processes more generally.
 Substantive analyses of the countless relevant host country laws and regulations highlight structural deficiencies and also large variability between countries.
 This relates in particular to the way in which different types of land rights are recognized and protected.
+3 Countries such as Ghana, Mozambique, South Sudan and Tanzania have begun to extend legal recognition to ‘customary claims’ to land from indigenous communities without requiring formalization.
+According to Zambia’s law, land cannot even be alienated if somebody has been actively using it, regardless of the level of formalization.
+In countries such as Ethiopia, Mauritania, Nigeria and Rwanda, land is exclusively put in the hands of the state, while customary institutions have been stripped of most of their land management rights.
+4

 The rights to make land transactions have taken on new meaning as African farmland becomes an increasingly sought-after and valuable commodity.
 In countries such as Ghana and Sierra Leone, these rights are legally held by chiefs.
 However, in most other countries, land rights are held by the state; albeit in countries such as Mozambique, Tanzania, and Zambia, community consultation and/or consent is a legal precondition for alienation.
 In situations where chiefs have free rein to lease out community land, research has highlighted how marked sense of entitlement to land and its proceeds by many chiefs has compelled the more unscrupulous ones to sign over lands to investors that are actively used by their subjects.
 Additionally they can do this for simple individual gains – they may be given anything from new vehicles and palaces to large one-off cash contributions and periodic royalties.
 However, even in countries where nationalization of land has removed these chieftaincy rights, due to the lasting political relevance of the institution, most chiefs continue to wield significant influence in the alienation process.
 Since many governments seek to legitimize the transfer of land and absolve themselves from responsibility in case of strife and investors require a ‘social license to operate’, both parties recognize the importance of carefully managing their relations with chiefs when acquiring land.Consequently, even in countries where chiefs have fewer statutory powers, they are well positioned to derive ample rents from the land alienation process and in practice have been shown to be easily co-opted.